William Randolph III (son of Thomas): Early life

-William was born in 1712 or 1713.
-Named after his grandfather William Randolph of Turkey Island (who died in 1711), he was the son of Thomas Randolph and Judith Fleming Randolph.
+William was born in 1712 or 1713 to the former Judith Fleming and her planter husband Thomas Randolph of Tuckahoe.
+Descended on both sides from the First Families of Virginia, he was named to honor his grandfather William Randolph of Turkey Island (who died in 1711).
 (Note: William's mother was Judith Fleming.
-There was a belief among some that Judith Churchill of Middlesex was Thomas' wife and William's mother.
-However, there are a series of records that show that his mother was Judith Fleming: 1) A marriage record shows that Thomas Randolph of Henrico (county for Tuckahoe at that time) married Judith Fleming on October 16, 1712.
+Some thought Judith Churchill of Middlesex was Thomas' wife and William's mother.
+However, records show that his mother was Judith Fleming: 1) A marriage record shows that Thomas Randolph of Henrico (county for Tuckahoe at that time) married Judith Fleming on October 16, 1712.
 2) She married Nicholas Davies in 1733, and she was the sister of John and Tarleton Fleming.
-3) Two deeds showed that William Randolph's mother was Judith Fleming Davies.) who was the daughter of Susanna Tarleton and Charles Fleming of New Kent County.
+3) Two deeds showed that William Randolph's mother was Judith Fleming Davies.)
+His maternal grandparents were Susanna Tarleton and Charles Fleming of New Kent County.
 William had two sisters, Maria Judith and Mary Isham.

 His father, Thomas Randolph established Tuckahoe plantation when this man was a boy, purchasing that particular parcel from his youngest brother (this man's uncle) John on September 4, 1714.
 In 1720, Thomas Randolph spent an additional 54,990 pounds of tobacco to finance construction of first church in the area, Dover Church.
 Until 1728, the area was mostly wilderness with just a few homesteads.
 Thomas died in 1730.
 His widow Judith remarried, to Nicolas Davies, an immigrant from Wales, on December 24, 1733.